sigcsets/sigcse2022/_authors/workshops.md

 Many SIGCSE Technical Symposium workshops are “hands-on,” that is, participants actively use equipment during the workshop.
 It is normal for participants to use their own equipment in hands-on workshops.
 Workshop presenters are responsible for distribution of workshop software to participants prior to the Symposium.

-The SIGCSE Technical Symposium Committee recommends that presenters of hands-on workshops provide a URL pointing to all necessary hardware and/or software and instructions for installation to enrollees.
+The SIGCSE Technical Symposium Committee recommends that presenters of a hands-on workshop provide a URL pointing to all necessary hardware and/or software and instructions for installation to enrollees.
 (It is unknown if the SIGCSE Technical Symposium can host the material, but there are myriad cloud services available.)
 The SIGCSE Technical Symposium will provide presenters with lists of emails addresses of current enrollees soon after the close of the early registration window, and again after the close of the late registration window.
 We will also collect the software distribution URLs and make them available to on-site registrants.

 ## What gets published and where?